markhoney/mark.honeychurch.org/docs/blog/skepticism/2016/07/10/murder/index.md

 >
 > The police have previously told us that they:
 >
-> > “base their investigations and any subsequent prosecutions on tangible fact.
+> > "base their investigations and any subsequent prosecutions on tangible fact.
 They do not pay for Mediums, Clairvoyants, or other Psychics to provide them with information.
 Police will listen to information offered by any member of the public.
-Any follow-up action is based on what factual corroborating information can be used to support the information provided.”
+Any follow-up action is based on what factual corroborating information can be used to support the information provided."
 >
 > https://www.fyi.org.nz/request/979-use-of-psychics-by-nz-police
 >